purplacid/F25-NuclearICTeam7/Communication_Subproblem/README.md

     iii.
 Grant Editor permissions to the email.

 4. Connect your Python script

     i.
-In your terminal, install the necessary libraries (replace atproto if you are not using Bluesky):
+Create a virtual environment for your packages by typing the following in your terminal.
     ``` bash
+    python -m venv [environment-name]
+    source environment-name/bin/activate
+    ```
+    To deactivate the virtual environment after you're done, just use:
+    ```bash
+    deactivate
+    ```
+    ii.
+Now you can install the necessary libraries (replace atproto if you are not using Bluesky):
+    ``` bash
      pip install gspread google-auth atproto
     ```
-    ii.
+    iii.
 Write the following code into your bot script:
     ``` python
     import gspread
     from google.oauth2.service_account import Credentials